-Strengths Based Coaching® has several derivatives and breakout sessions available to you and your staff, as well as the original training for technical assistance professionals and leaders.
+Strengths-Based Coaching® has several derivatives and breakout sessions available to you and your staff, as well as the original training for technical assistance professionals and leaders.
 Francis Institute for Child and Youth Development can create a workshop and/or tailor an existing workshop to meet your needs.
-For more information or to find out how you can book trainings in your area, call 816.604.4700.

 Leaders and technical assistance professionals in education and human service organizations focus on five foundations: adult learning theory, core beliefs, how we approach others, relationship building and communication on the first day.
 These foundations support the seven stages consisting of setting goals, supporting the implementation of goals, reviewing progress towards goals.
 Specific skills and tasks at each stage in this process guide coach and coachee toward shared vision, goals and quality improvement.